 The oil filter is responsible for keeping the motor oil clean in your car’s engine.
 If you have a clogged or bad oil filter, it can no longer perform its job, thereby leaving your engine at risk for failure.
 That’s why it is important to understand the symptoms of a bad or clogged oil filter before problems begin.

-5 Clogged or Bad Oil Filter Symptoms
+Symptoms Of A Clogged or Bad Oil Filter

 1. Oil Pressure Warning symbol on dashboard

-If the warning light only appears sometimes it can also be a sign of low oil pressure caused by a bad or clogged oil filter.
+If the warning light only appears sometimes, it can also be a sign of low oil pressure caused by a bad or clogged oil filter.

 2. Low Oil Pressure

 Your vehicle might also have an oil pressure gauge that shows you the levels your engine is operating on.
-If you see that the oil pressure is lower than usual it is definitely time for concern.
+If you see that the oil pressure is lower than usual, it is definitely time for concern.

 RELATED: 4 Symptoms of Low Oil Pressure

 3. Noisy Engine

 When oil can’t flow around the engine due to a clogged oil filter, the metal components begin to grind together due to an excessive amount of friction.
 These metal-on-metal noises make for a very noisy engine.